 My book with the same name will help you understand what's going on in our body as we age - with some good information you can stay healthy, vibrant, productive, active and energised. it's your choice.

-However it was not until 1817 that a detailed medical essay was published on the subject by a London Doctor James Parkinson.
+However it was not until 1817 a detailed medical essay was published on the subject by a London Doctor James Parkinson.
 His intention was to encourage study of the condition to help those with what he termed the “Shaking Palsy”.
 Sixty years after the publication a French neurologist named Jean Martin Charcot truly recognised the importance of Parkinson’s work and named the disease after him.

 There can also be various other physical, cognitive and psychiatric symptoms ranging from constipation to anxiety.